Coeliac disease is an autoimmune condition in which ingestion of gluten causes chronic

 Flag assignment and report content are generated to reflect the relevant laboratory results.

-🟢 Green flag: Indicates Anti-tTG and reflex test results within the normal range.
+🟢 Green flag: Indicates Anti-tTG and reflex test results are within the normal range.